How to Recruit the Right Executive

-However, where hiring executives really feel it in the indirects costs caused by the problems the bad hires create.
+However, where hiring executives really feel it in the indirect costs caused by the problems the bad hires create.
 To start, there’s lost morale, lost worker productivity, and job burnout.
 If a new executive turns out to be a real disaster, team members may even quit.
 Clients may go elsewhere as overstretched teams make mistakes and are provide lower quality service.
-Bad senior engineering hires often become manifest in architecture, if not the very code, of the software being developed.
+Bad senior engineering hires often become manifest in architecture, if not the very code of the software being developed.
 Those technical mistakes create delays in product development and time-to-market.
 All told, when you factor these many costs into the equation and when you consider the combined impact of all the bad hires at a single company, the cost is truly stunning.
 The CEO of Zappos Tony Hsieh has estimated that his own bad hires have cost the company well over $100 million.

 How to Make Great Hires

 So what’s an executive to do?
-I would argue that we need to recruit more intelligently — something we evangelize at t The Good Search and at our research division Intellerati.
-When you recruit smarter — and recruit differently that your competitors — you gain a serious competitive advantage in talent acquisition.
+I would argue that we need to recruit more intelligently — something we evangelize at The Good Search and at our research division Intellerati.
+When you recruit smarter — and recruit differently than your competitors — you gain a serious competitive advantage in talent acquisition.
 What follows are my top tips on how to recruit the right executive:

 Pursue the Best

 Reputation matters.
-It is an important datapoint.
+It is an important data point.
 Before you meet with candidates, pre-reference them.
 I’m not talking about formal references, but checking discreetly through back channels to verify the individual is a top performer and that there are no issues of which you need to be aware.
 Ideally, three independent sources should verify that a senior executive one of the “best of the best”.